harshitpaunikar1/Project-6/.github/project-buildup-history.md

 - Task summary: Cleaned up the cost-benefit framing section.
 Earlier version had placeholder numbers — replaced them with reasonable industry approximations and made sure the assumptions were clearly stated.
 - Deliverable: Cost-benefit section filled in with documented assumptions.
+## 2021-11-29 - Day 11: Final notebook cleanup

+- Task summary: Did a final cleanup pass on the telecom churn notebook today.
+Went through every cell and removed the ones that were exploratory scratch work that was not contributing to the narrative.
+Merged a few related analysis cells that were split across too many chunks.
+Made sure the markdown narrative flowed end to end and matched what the code was actually doing — there were a couple places where earlier iterations had been updated but the commentary still described the old approach.
+- Deliverable: Notebook cleaned and narrative updated.
+Ready for portfolio.